GI JOE Porn Story: Family and Duty Chapter 6

 make no profit off this.
 I also do not own the song Monday

-by Alan Jackson.
+Morning Church by Alan Jackson.
 I am borrowing it also and the

 lyrics.
 I am not using either with permission, and I ask that you